jiyorude/mealStation/README.md

 ---

+*This App was built for a coding interview assignment and is therefore now archived*

 mealStation is a recipe browser SPA made with mobile-first responsivity in mind.
 The App contains recipes from four different countries: Italy, China, Argentina and the United States, with each of them having two appetizers, two main courses and two desserts.

 The App contains a couple of search-features.
 Although the user is able to browse the App by searching for the name of the dish just fine, mealStation contains a custom second search/sorting feature which allows the user to search for the type of dish (appetizer, main, dessert) or even based on their kitchen of origin.
 Bon Appetit.